 I was used to hearing about shootings around the country but because of Chardon’s proximity, I was like it was happening to a neighbor, a friend.

 It was at this point that I thought it couldn’t get worse than a ‘T.J.
 Lane.’

 I was wrong.

-On December 18th, 2012 the worst school shooting in American history, at that time, happened.
+On December 18th, 2012 the worst school shooting in American history at that time happened.
 What happened at Sandy Hook elementary school in Newtown, Connecticut was unimaginable.
 At this point, school shootings were always horrific but always a when.
-A horrible dread of when, not if the next one would happen.
-Never did people imagine a 20-year-old walking into an elementary school and opening fire on children, all between the ages of 6 and 7 years old and 6 adult staff members.
+The horrible dread of when, not if the next one would happen.
+Never did people imagine a 20-year-old would walk into an elementary school and opening fire on children, all between the ages of 6 and 7 years old and 6 adult staff members.

 On June 12th, 2016 the deadliest mass shooting happened again at Pulse nightclub in Orlando, Florida.
 49 people are killed and more than 50 were injured because they were gay, and POC.
 This showed that yet again, nowhere and nobody was safe.
 Then the 911 calls were released and families heard the last moments of their loved ones through phone calls with the victims.

 I thought of 9/11 and how again the last thing that the victims families got from them was a phone call and most didn’t even get that.

 I had come out as Bisexual a year earlier.